Any file that lives in Keeper can also be made visible in the Client Portal.

 If you have additional reports that you deliver to your clients beyond the monthly Management Report, here's what we recommend:

-Create a new section in your close called Reports
+• Create a new section in your close called Reports

-Create a new task called Additional Reports
+• Create a new task called Additional Reports

-Add the files there every month.
+• Add the files there every month.

 Then, you'll get a folder structure that looks like this:

-Admin Access to the Client Portal
+Upload-only access to the Client Portal

 Admin access to the Client Portal can be an important part of managing your and more business, but it is important to know how to do it the right way.

-Some clients have admins, employees, and other personnel that need to upload receipts, statements, and other requested documents, but don't want them to see anything or answer questions in the portal.
-By setting up the proper permissions for these individuals, you can keep your portal secure and ensure that everyone has the access they need.
+Some clients have admins, employees, and other personnel that need to upload receipts, statements, and other requested documents, but should not see files or answer questions in the portal.

 How do I give a Client Portal contact access to upload to the portal only?

-Create the contact without Files or Financial access
+1. Create the contact without Files or Financial access

 What access will the contact have?

-Logging into the Client Portal
+• Logging into the Client Portal

-Uploading documents to the Client Portal Inbox
+• Uploading documents to the Client Portal Inbox

 Why do I need to enable assignable questions?